Blog: ARTY FACTS | Fauvism Facts

 Original Watercolour Painting

 Bernhard Vogel cites the Fauvist movement as being one of his influences and this is clear to see.
 Expressive blocks of colour and the use of a variety of mark-making techniques such as splashes and drizzles are applied.
 The colour palette shows predominant areas of complementary colour such as the blue and orange which are opposite on the colour wheel.
 Although there is a sense of 3D perspective, there is pictorial abstraction in the form of the simplification of shapes, however the painting remains detailed and energetic.
-Please read more about the artist and view the collection here.
+Browse more artwork by Bernhard Vogel.

 Katy Jade Dobson